 The use of population concentration may give rise to questions on its reverse causality with respect to inequality.
 For a given population size, higher inequality could induce the population to disperse in search of, for instance, better local political influence, thereby diminishing population concentration and creating a negative relationship between inequality and population concentration that is fundamentally different from our theory.
-In order to correct for this problem, we use population density as an instrumental variable for population concentration.
-The results are presented in Columns (5) to (8).37 Columns (5) and (6) confirm the pattern found in the OLS regressions of Columns (1) and (2), with coefficients of log PopCon close to the OLS findings.
+In order to address this issue, we experiment with population density as an instrumental variable for population concentration.
+The results are presented in Columns (5) to (8).39 Columns (5) and (6) confirm the pattern found in the OLS regressions of Columns (1) and (2), with coefficients of log G-CISC close to the OLS findings.
 Columns (7) and (8) also confirm the general pattern found in Columns (3) and (4).